mrstefangrimm/LnR-Actuator/Instructable/Rev4/instructions.md

 To get an idea, check out the [3D model of the LnR Actuator](https://mrstefangrimm.github.io/).
 With the two sliders on the right you can simulate longitudinal and rotational motion.

 The used motors are two commercially available servo motors.
-Beside the low price, servos have a useful characteristic: Servos have already the control logic integrated to be  positioned absolutely.
+Beside the low price, servos have a useful characteristic: Servos have already integrated control logic in order to be absolutely positioned.
 Additional position read-out modules are therefore not required.

 To  build it you need a lathe and metal drills (4.1 and 3.3 mm) to manufacture the sleeve bearings.
 A turning tool to create the snap ring notch is also required.
 Further you need a M4 screw tap and a M4 thread cutter.